Monday, January 26, 2015

 Meanwhile, in a separate pan, add olive oil and saute the garlic and onion until fragrant on high heat.
 Crumble in the ground beef, season with salt and pepper, and then add the rest of the seasonings.

 When the beef has browned, drain any fat cooked out and add vegetables, and half the parsley.
-Cook for a few minutes until peppers are tender then add the sauce, broth, tomato paste, tomato sauce, and ketchup.
+Cook for a few minutes until peppers are tender then add the sauce, broth, tomato paste, tomato sauce, pesto, and ketchup.

 Reduce heat and let simmer for 10 to 15 minutes.
 Add the remaining parsley and simmer an additional 15 to 20 minutes or until thickened.
 Season with additional salt, pepper, and spices as needed.
 If sauce is too thick, add water to liking and let simmer an additional 10 minutes after adjusting.